-The Ontario Independent Meat Processors (OIMP) has launched a new initiative to strengthen their industry and put the association on a path towards long-term sustainability.
+Meat & Poultry Ontario (MPO) (formerly Ontario Independent Meat Processors) has launched a new initiative to strengthen their industry and put the association on a path towards long-term sustainability.

 “Through the Canadian Agricultural Partnership we are supporting the sector in finding new ways to respond to current challenges and emerging issues, and to seize new market opportunities," said Marie-Claude Bibeau, federal Minister of Agriculture and Agri-Food.

 “Our government is committed to removing barriers for our agri-food sector to grow and be more competitive,” said Ernie Hardeman, Ontario’s Minister of Agriculture, Food and Rural Affairs.
 “Through the Canadian Agricultural Partnership, we’re pleased to be supporting industry efforts like this to help meat and poultry processors thrive.”

 “Labour is an example of a major growth barrier for our members and their ability to expand market access,” says MPO Executive Director Franco Naccarato.
 “The programs and services we are hoping to develop through this project will not only help our members deal with some of their challenges at a business level, but are also part of our long-term sustainability strategy as an association.”

 The three-part project is starting with an industry overview to identify best practices around programs and partnerships from other jurisdictions and other sectors, followed by eight regional workshops and one-on-one interviews with members.
 MPO will also be developing a new brand strategy to refresh and modernize the association as part of efforts to attract new workers, especially younger people, into the sector.